 WebHare is the CMS of the UT, a system for managing website content, and at the UT the websites of all faculties, services and institutes are built in webhare.
 WebHare is much more than 'just' a CMS.
 In addition to website, WebHare is used to build/manage applications and newsletters are sent via the Webhare module: Pronuntio and intranets (with or without login) are managed.
 WebHare also functions as a management system for virtual webservers.

 The Online Media team from M&C can create new websites (for departments, educational programmes, projects etc.) in webhare.
 This is not subject to costs, not for new websites, and not for new user accounts either.
 WebHare is an institution system and costs are paid centrally/jointly.
-Every WebHare site that is created by the Online Media department automatically receives the UT house style (corporate black/white or institution-specific), or the 4TU house style.
+Every WebHare site that is created by the Online Media department automatically receives the UT house style (corporate black/white or institution-specific).
 Would you like to request a free website for a project, department etc.?
 We have an overview of the available UT templates.

 Search engine optimisation: All sub website that are managed in Webhare are generally placed under www.utwente.nl/*.
 That means that all WebHare sites are automatically included in the www.utwente.nl search engine optimisation (SEO).
 Anyone with a subdomain/hostname outside WebHare in the form of*.utwente.nl must arrange for his or her own SEO.
 Yes/No SEO has major consequences for assessment/findability by Google.

 Support by Online Media department: The approx. 1500 WebHare users at the UT are supported by the Online Media department.
 This is the place where users can go if they have questions.
 They provide free courses on a regular basis (light-course and full-course).